-Summer camps and festivals abound for both adults and children in
+Summer camps and festivals abound for both adults and children in our area.

 Downtown Hayesville has a new pocket park, courtesy of the Master Gardeners, and a downtown mural, painted by 35 high school students.
 Clay County Communities Revitalization Association has planned seven music events from April through September, and sponsored a sesquicentennial quilt for Clay County’s year-long celebration.
 The quilt was designed and created by the MistyMountain Quilting Guild.